Transia-RnD/thehub/amendments/testnet/README.md

 If you want to build the image manually, use (you can change the tag):

-`docker build --tag transia/testnet:latest --target=genesis .`
+`docker build --tag transia/testnet:latest --target=standalone .`

 ### From the Docker Hub